Skip to main content

 Earth materials are the foundational building blocks of the Geosphere and are generally thought of as the minerals and rock that compose the solid Earth.
 However, soil and loose fragments of rocks and minerals that exist at the surface are also considered Earth materials.
 Fossil fuels and water also exist as Earth materials in solid, liquid and gaseous states.
 Additionally, the envelope of gases that encircle the Earth is also considered Earth material.
 Therefore, Earth Materials encompass the entire Earth System where each of Earth’s spheres interact.
 This chapter examines the origin and properties of materials largely found in the outermost layer of the solid Earth, the lithosphere.
 The lithosphere is the outermost rigid sphere of the Geosphere which includes both the crust and the solid upper mantle.
 These bound layers compose Earth’s tectonic plates.

-This page titled 4.1: Introduction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Callan Bentley, Karen Layou, Russ Kohrs, Shelley Jaye, Matt Affolter, and Brian Ricketts (VIVA, the Virginia Library Consortium) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.1: Introduction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Callan Bentley, Karen Layou, Russ Kohrs, Shelley Jaye, Matt Affolter, and Brian Ricketts (VIVA, the Virginia Library Consortium) via source content that was edited to the style and standards of the LibreTexts platform.